josdejong/mathjs/docs/reference/functions/map.md

 Create a new matrix or array with the results of a callback function executed on each entry of a given matrix/array.

-For each entry of the input, the callback is invoked with three arguments: the value of the entry, the index at which that entry occurs, and the full matrix/array being traversed.
+For each entry of the input,

+the callback is invoked with 2N + 1 arguments:
+the N values of the entry, the index at which that entry occurs, and the N full broadcasted matrix/array being traversed where N is the number of matrices being traversed.
 Note that because the matrix/array might be multidimensional, the "index" argument is always an array of numbers giving the index in each dimension.
 This is true even for vectors: the "index" argument is an array of length 1, rather than simply a number.